Fun FOOD Frolic

 Satay at Taman Cannought

-Start with popular Malaysian foods and then eventually explore more local and authentic dishes.
+Start with popular Malaysian foods and eventually explore more local and authentic dishes.

 At most of the hawker centers, you can ask the vendors to make the dish less or spicier as per personal liking.